cdown/redgrou.se/docs/DATA_FORMAT.md

 These columns are recognised but not required:

-- `scientificName` - Scientific name of the species
+- `scientificName` - Scientific name of the species (defaults to empty string if missing)
 - `count` - Number of individuals observed (defaults to 1 if missing)

 Any other columns in your CSV are ignored.
 The parser is case-sensitive, so